History of taxation in the United States: Legal foundations

-Pre-16th Amendment
+Pre-Sixteenth Amendment

 To help pay for its war effort in the American Civil War, Congress imposed its first personal income tax in 1861.
 It was part of the Revenue Act of 1861 (3% of all incomes over US$800; rescinded in 1872).
 Congress also enacted the Revenue Act of 1862, which levied a 3% tax on incomes above $600, rising to 5% for incomes above $10,000.
 Rates were raised in 1864.
 This income tax was repealed in 1872.

 A new income tax statute was enacted as part of the 1894 Tariff Act.
 At that time, the United States Constitution specified that Congress could impose a "direct" tax only if the law apportioned that tax among the states according to each state's census population.

 In 1895, the United States Supreme Court ruled, in Pollock v.
 Farmers' Loan & Trust Co., that taxes on rents from real estate, on interest income from personal property and other income from personal property (which includes dividend income) were direct taxes on property and therefore had to be apportioned.
 Since the apportionment of income taxes is impractical, the Pollock rulings had the effect of prohibiting a federal tax on income from the property.
 Due to the political difficulties of taxing individual wages without taxing income from property, a federal income tax was impractical from the time of the Pollock decision until the time of ratification of the Sixteenth Amendment (below).

-16th Amendment
+Sixteenth Amendment

 In response to the Supreme Court decision in the Pollock case, Congress proposed the Sixteenth Amendment, which was ratified in 1913, and which states:

 The Congress shall have the power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.